 We use evidence based treatment approaches and customize a plan based on you child’s strengths and needs.
-All therapy is individualized to meet your child’s unique learning style, incorporate his/her personal interests, and capitalize on his/her strengths to support growth and development of his/her language skills.
-A summary of the session is provided for the parents and a home plan with written strategies to work on during the week.
+All therapy is individualized to meet your child’s unique learning style, incorporate his/her personal interests, and capitalize on his/her strengths to support growth and development of his/her skills.

 Brooke's heart is in her work, and you can tell she loves what she does

 Brooke has been working with my son Colton for about a year now.
 She is an amazing speech path and has created a great relationship with him during that time.
 He is always super excited to see her, and sees the time he spends with her as play time.
 Yet he’s always learning.
 Colton has an obsession with trains, and so generally wants to show her how his trains are set up every week.
 Brooke manages to incorporate whatever skill they are working on into this play.
 Whether it was putting more than one word together, or focusing on certain sounds, or not dropping the endings of words.
 She also leaves us with suggestions on what to do with him over the next week to help with the goal that we are currently working on.

 Brooke’s heart is in her work, and you can tell she loves what she does.
 If you choose to work with her, you will be happy with the results you see.
 Colton had had an explosion of vocabulary this year, and I know she contributed greatly to that.